Overview of Cisco Optical Network Controller

 Cisco Optical Network Controller Overview

-Cisco Optical Network Controller (Cisco ONC) is an SDN Domain Controller for Cisco optical networks.
+Cisco Optical Network Controller (Cisco ONC) is an optical SDN Controller for Cisco optical networks.
 Cisco Optical Network Controller behaves as a Provisioning Network Controller (PNC) and performs these functions.

-• Collects information about the inventory and topology of the managed network.
+• Collects information about the inventory (device types, circuits and more) and topology (node arrangment) of the managed network.

 • Monitors the physical or virtual topology of the network.